shubham5767/shubham5767/README.md

 - 👋 Hi, I’m @shubham5767
-- 👀 I’m interested in Data Anlytics
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Advanced Python skills
+- 🌱 love to explore data and to get insights,
+-    Business Intelligence Specialist
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...